tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/big-query.md

 <Content />

-Tapdata Cloud offers seamless support for data synchronization and data transformation tasks using [BigQuery](https://cloud.google.com/bigquery/docs) as the target database.
+TapData Cloud offers seamless support for data synchronization and data transformation tasks using [BigQuery](https://cloud.google.com/bigquery/docs) as the target database.
 BigQuery is a highly efficient, serverless, and cost-effective enterprise data warehouse that provides extensive capabilities for BI (Business Intelligence), machine learning, and AI (Artificial Intelligence).
-With Tapdata Cloud, you can easily integrate BigQuery data sources into your workflows.
+With TapData Cloud, you can easily integrate BigQuery data sources into your workflows.

-This article serves as a comprehensive guide, providing step-by-step instructions on adding BigQuery data sources to Tapdata Cloud, enabling efficient data synchronization and development for your projects.
+This article serves as a comprehensive guide, providing step-by-step instructions on adding BigQuery data sources to TapData Cloud, enabling efficient data synchronization and development for your projects.

 ## Precautions